About Ken

 Seals & Goats

-Dalkey Island is home to a colony of seals which has greatly expanded in recent years.
-A herd of wild goats live on the island also.
+Dalkey Island is home to a growing colony of seals and a herd of wild goats.

 Birds & Dolphins

-Birdwatch Ireland have established a colony of Roseate Terns on Maiden Rock, north of the Island.
-Recently, a pod of 3 bottlenose dolphins have been visiting the area around Dalkey Island.
+Birdwatch Ireland has established a colony of Roseate Terns on Maiden Rock.
+Pods of bottlenose dolphins are frequently spotted around Dalkey Island.

 An island on the tides of time.